zalavariandris/pylive/pylive/camera_spy/demo/ReadMe.md

 - [ ] simplify variable names.
       eg _pixels unit does not needed anymore. consider using vp1 instead of first_vanishing_point_pixel, etc.

+- [x] adjusted style for windows dark mode. force window title bar to darkmmode on windows. (note: blender on windows seem to force the dark mode titlebar, that fits its own colorscheme)
+- [ ] adjust style for osx, potentially force dark mode for native window.
+- [ ] linux?

 - [ ] "help?" menu